 The Data on Women Leaders

-Most Americans find women indistinguishable from men on key leadership traits such as intelligence and capacity for innovation, yet women still make up a small share of top leadership jobs.
-Our full report explores Americans’ views about women leaders, the barriers they face and prospects for the future.
-Below, we’ve charted the share of women in top U.S. political and business roles over time and set the scale at 50% to show the halfway mark.
+Most Americans say women are about equal to men when it comes to key leadership traits such as intelligence and capacity for innovation, yet women still make up a small share of top leadership jobs.
+Our 2015 report explored Americans’ views about women leaders, the barriers they face and prospects for the future.
+Below, we’ve charted the most up-to-date data on the share of women in top U.S. political and business roles over time.

-There are 20 women serving in the U.S. Senate, an historic high that has held steady for the last two Congresses.
-Of the 20 women, 14 are Democrats and 6 are Republicans.
+There are 21 women serving in the U.S. Senate, a historic high.
+Of these, 16 are Democrats and five are Republicans.
 The first woman in the Senate was Rebecca Felton (D-Ga.), who was appointed to the seat as a political maneuver in 1922 and served just one day.
-Nancy Kassebaum (R-Kan.), who served in the Senate from 1978 to 1997, was the first female senator who was not initially elected to fill an unexpired Congressional term.
+Nancy Kassebaum (R-Kan.), who served in the Senate from 1978 to 1997, was the first female senator who was not initially elected to fill an unexpired congressional term.

-A record 84 women are serving in the U.S. House of Representatives in the 114th Congress, comprising 19% of House members.
-Of these, 62 are Democrats and 22 are Republicans.
-In addition to the 84 House members, four women serve as non-voting delegates to Congress, representing Washington, D.C., the U.S. Virgin Islands, American Samoa and Guam.
-Jeannette Rankin (R-Mont.) was the first woman to be elected to Congress, in 1917.
+There are 83 women serving as voting members of the House of Representatives in the 115th Congress, comprising 19.1% of House members and down slightly from 2015.
+Of these, 62 are Democrats and 21 are Republicans.
+In addition, five women serve as nonvoting delegates to Congress, representing American Samoa, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.
+Jeannette Rankin (R-Mont.) was the first woman to be elected to Congress, taking office in 1917.
 Nancy Pelosi (D-Calif.) is the only woman to have served as speaker of the House.
-She served as speaker from 2007 to 2011 and is now the minority leader.
+She was speaker from 2007 to 2011 and is now the House minority leader.

-Currently, women make up 22.1% of state senate seats and 24.9% of state house or assembly seats.
-In 2014, 10 women served as the top leadership post in state senates, and six women were speakers of state houses.
+Women make up 22.4% of state senate seats and 25.7% of state house or assembly seats.
+Twelve women serve in one of the top leadership posts in state senates, and an additional six are speakers of state houses.
 The first women to serve in a state legislature were three Republicans elected to the Colorado House of Representatives in 1894.
-Today, Colorado is the state with the highest share of female state legislators, at 42%.
-Louisiana has the lowest share, at 12.5%.
+Vermont is the state with the largest share of female state legislators, at 40.0%.
+Wyoming has the smallest share, at 11.1%.

-The share of female CEOs of Fortune 500 companies topped 5% for the first time in 2014, with 26 women heading major firms.
+The share of female CEOs of Fortune 500 companies topped 5% for the first time in the first quarter of 2017, with 27 women heading major firms.
 General Motors, headed by Mary Barra, is the largest U.S. company with a female chief executive.
 Barra is the first female leader of an automaker in the world.
 The late Katherine Graham, of The Washington Post Co., was the first female CEO to make the Fortune 500 list, in 1972.
-Twenty years ago, there were no female CEOs on the Fortune 500 list.
+As recently as 1995, there were no female CEOs on the Fortune 500 list.